ericpretzel/allolib_playground/README.md

 Currently it just sounds awful.
 I'll probably return to this later; it might have potential...

+## Project 1: playable cello
+Demo 1: https://youtu.be/pSX_qqyAOzY (Only has the A string and sounds like a bee.)

+Playable cello!
+I show off vibrato with frequency modulation and also crude physical modeling of a cello's bowed string (*extremely* work in progress)

 ## Setup

 Get all dependencies and tools required by allolib.
 See the [readme file for allolib](https://github.com/AlloSphere-Research-Group/allolib/blob/master/readme.md).